BBVA/hancock-doc/docs/guide/README.md

 # Hancock guidebook

-Hancock is a research product conceived within BBVA New digital business - R&D that provides convenient services to integrate with different DLT networks.
+Hancock is a research product conceived within <a href="https://www.bbva.com/ndb/es/">BBVA New digital business - R&D</a> that provides convenient services to integrate with different DLT networks.
 We provide simplicity, adaptability and efficiently to develop in any DLT.
 Hancock is a journey to industrial and productive Blockchain applications.

-Hancock can be divided into three main components:
+[Hancock](./getting-started/) can be divided into three main components:

 - [DLT Adapter](./dlt-adapter/)